juvenstu/harmonia/README.md

 # Harmonia

 Welcome to the Harmonia project!
 This repository contains the source code for the Harmonia microservices application.
-Harmonia is a demo project to showcase how to build and deploy microservices using ASP.NET Core, RabbitMQ, gRPC, MS SQL, and Kubernetes.
+Harmonia is a demo project that showcases how to build and deploy microservices using ASP.NET Core, RabbitMQ, gRPC, Microsoft SQL Server, Docker, and Kubernetes.

 ## Overview